YonicDev/gca-js/README.md

   * **Will gca-js support third party GameCube USB Adapters?**
      * Soon we'll experiment with Mayflash's USB adapters.
   * **Will gca-js support connection with Game Boy Advance with GBA Link?**
-     * No.
+     * No, since the Wii U adapter itself does not support connectivity with a Game Boy Advance.
   * **Is gca-js cross-platform?**
      * Yes.
-It supports Windows 7+, most Linux distributions, and Mac OS before El Capitan (10.11), although each operating system has different configurations.
+It supports Windows 7+, most Linux distributions, and Mac OS 10.13 (High Sierra) or newer, although each operating system has different configurations.
   * **Does gca-js support 32-bit platforms?**
      * Yes, it supports x86 architectures on all supported platforms.
   * **Why does gca-js use node-usb instead of node-hid?**